z106a/WeatherApp/README.md

 # WeatherApp
-Weather app with SwiftUI and openweathermap api.
+Weather app with SwiftUI MVVM pattern and openweathermap api.